Assured Guaranty Ltd. (NYSE:AGO) Shares Sold by New York State Common Retirement Fund

-New York State Common Retirement Fund cut its holdings in Assured Guaranty Ltd. (NYSE:AGO) by 6.5% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 107,636 shares of the financial services provider’s stock after selling 7,500 shares during the quarter.
-New York State Common Retirement Fund owned approximately 0.13% of Assured Guaranty worth $3,389,000 at the end of the most recent quarter.
+New York State Common Retirement Fund reduced its stake in shares of Assured Guaranty Ltd. (NYSE:AGO) by 6.5% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 107,636 shares of the financial services provider’s stock after selling 7,500 shares during the quarter.
+New York State Common Retirement Fund owned 0.13% of Assured Guaranty worth $3,389,000 as of its most recent filing with the Securities and Exchange Commission.

 Separately, TheStreet upgraded Assured Guaranty from a “c” rating to a “b” rating in a research note on Thursday, February 25th.